First published on PhotographyLife

 Lets see if we can change the defaults in such a way that no hidden brightening will happen during raw conversion.

-Such defaults are easier to set using Process Version 2010.
+Such defaults are easier to set using Process Version 2 (abbreviated as PV 2, previously known as Process Version 2010 or PV 2010).
 Let's switch to it.
+To do so, press the camera icon to activate "Camera Calibration" tab and select PV 2 (2010) from the "Process" drop-down.
 Default settings are now: Brightness = 50, Contrast = 25, Blacks = 5, and Medium Contrast curve.
 So, one can immediately see that some adjustment have been made to a shot.

-Just on a side note: selected point of the "M" patch with the default render of this shot Q13 in ACR process 2010 has value 177 in Green channel, while for the default render with process 2012 the value for the very same point was 181.
+Just on a side note: selected point of the "M" patch with the default render of this shot Q13 in ACR set to PV 2 (2010) has value 177 in Green channel, while for the default render with PV 3 (2012) the value for the very same point was 181.

 As some of our readers may know, Dan Margulis advocates starting with the zeroed-out rendition; and only then adjusting the sliders to choose the proper settings for conversion; or, better yet, converting with zeroed-out settings and continuing in Photoshop.